8 Worthwhile Things to Do in Suzhou in 1-3 Days

 Fruit on a Trike (with a Smoke).

-Suzhou Night Market delights with its colors, tastes, and energy.
+Old Suzhou’s bustling night stalls delight with their colors, tastes, and energy.
 Visiting Suzhou?
-Exploring Pingjiang Road at night is a must!
+Strolling Pingjiang and Shantang Road at night is a must!

 Suzhou at night came as a very pleasant surprise.
 The old town is beautiful by day of course, but we had no idea what was in store for us when we emerged from our air-conditioned oasis after the sun had gone down.